-In recent decades, mobile robotics has developed largely in structured and already mapped environments.
-In unknown and unstructured environments, such as distant planets, volcanoes, deep caves, irradiated areas, karst veins, burning buildings, the sea bed, robotics changes its nature.
+In recent decades, mobile robotics has grown significantly in structured and already mapped environments.
+In unknown and unstructured environments, such as distant planets, volcanoes, deep caves, irradiated areas, water veins, burning buildings, deep sea, robotics changes its nature.

-Robotics is needed since it is difficult for humans to intervene in a safe manner and the operator can no longer help the robots by remote operation.
+Robotics is needed since it is difficult for humans to intervene in a safe manner and the operator can no longer help the robots by remote operations.

-The ronot must therefore had a maximum of autonomy and intelligence in order to accomplish a mission.
-This is called exploratory robotics because the robot must map its environment, make decisions, locate itself and be able to return.
+Therefore, the robot must have a maximum of autonomy and intelligence in order to accomplish a mission.
+This is called 'exploratory robotics' because the robot must map its environment, make decisions, locate itself and be able to return home.

 For more details, see https://www.ensta-bretagne.fr/robex/

-Among the academic tools that we want to promote, we focus on set theory, abstract interpretation, nonlinear robot control and Bayesian filtering.
-We seek to represent and propagate uncertainties in the most rigorous way possible without making uncontrolled approximations, such as those induced by linearization, quantization or discretization.
+Among the methodological tools that ROBEX wants to promote, we focus on set theory, abstract interpretation, nonlinear robot control and Bayesian filtering.
+We seek to represent and propagate uncertainties in the most rigorous way possible without making uncontrolled approximations, such as those induced by linearization or discretization.
 Uncertain variables can be the environment map, sensor data, robot trajectory, past or future decision making, robot dynamics and human interventions.
 The modeling of these different types of uncertainty requires a reflection and the development of tools able to meet our objectives.

 We give here some illustrative examples of problems that we will try to treat with our approaches.

-1. Design and build an underwater robot able to explore its environment alone, without surfacing to collect GPS, with a sonar as the only exteroceptive sensor.
+1. Design and build an underwater robot able to explore its environment alone, without surfacing to collect GPS, with only a sonar.